-The project comprised the construction of new facilities for separate boys’ and girls’ academies, which are joined by a shared specialist teaching and kitchen/dining area, followed by the subsequent demolition of the existing school structures
+The project comprised the construction of new facilities for separate boys’ and girls’ academies, which are joined by a shared specialist teaching and kitchen/dining area, followed by the subsequent demolition of the original school structures

 This was a complex task due to the restriction that required the segregation of male and female pupils during the school day in the shared areas.
 The project also included the improvement of landscaping and external sports facilities.